 After breakfast we relaxed in the hinoki bath in our room with yuzus floating in it.
 Then we checked out before 10:00 and went to Chion-in Temple, which we could not visit last night.

 If I were to raise a disadvantage, it would be that the traditional wooden structure of the building makes the sounds of daily life a bit annoying.
 If you are a nervous person like me, you might want to get some earplugs.
 I could sometimes hear people talking and footsteps in the hallway.
 In addition, children under the age of 13 are not allowed to stay at the ryokan, so it is not suitable for small children.

 Check Availability and Pricing for the property on Agoda

 Is the location easy to access?

-Most of the cab drivers know about this ryokan, but just to be sure, show the address and TEL No. in the below Japanese as they can enter the phone number into the car navigation system to confirm the destination.
+Most cab drivers know this ryokan, but just to be sure, you can give them the address and TEL number in Japanese below so they can enter the number into their car navigation systems and confirm your destination.

 電話番号 075 533 6369

-There is no parking lot, so if you are driving, you will have to use a coin-operated parking lot about 5 minutes walk away.
+There is no parking lot, so if you are driving, you need to use a coin-operated parking lot about 5 minutes walk away.

 How about toiletries & in-room amenities?